thelateperseus/ball-and-plate/instructions/ArduinoCode.md

 1. Ensure that SW1 is open, i.e. no jumper connects the 2 pins.
 2. Connect the USB cable to the Arduino, and also connect DC power to the PCB.
 3. Using the Arduino IDE, open the [BallPlateControl.ino](../BallPlateControl/BallPlateControl.ino) sketch.
-4. Adjust the values in the `servoCentre` array as per the previous "Level Touch Panel" step.
+4. Set the values in the `servoCentre` array to the values determined in the previous "Level Touch Panel" step.
 5. Upload the sketch to the Arduino.
 6. Place the ball on the touch panel.
-The controller should try to keep it in the centre.
+The controller should keep the ball in the centre of the touch panel.
 7. Adjust PID constants if further tuning is required.

 **Important Note:** SW1 on the PCB controls whether the Arduino is powered from the 5V regulator on the PCB, or from USB.
+Do not attempt to power the Arduino from both sources at once!

 * To power from the 5V regulator, close SW1 using a jumper (aka busbar).
 Insert the micro USB dust cover into the Arduino USB port so you don't accidentally connect the USB power as well and fry everything.
 * If you need to make changes to the code or perform debugging, make sure you remove the jumper from SW1 before connecting the USB cable!!!